thatonedeveloper-dev/Discord-Bot/README.md

 # Discord-Bot
 Basically I tired to compress an entirely work in progress script because I was bored.
 (Have fun.)

+also the code is viewable via the code viewer in the website or application.

 # project information
 All project details are inside the documents folder.